 My songs find inspiration from two main sources.
 The first is the natural world and our place within it; the sea and stars are prominent features of my landscape.
 The other is my attempt to walk in faith, acknowledging that doubt is never far behind.
-In addition to pursuing music, I am a quilter, baker, bookkeeper, and chronicler of my backyard flock of chickens, but most importantly, a wife and mom of two great girls.
+In addition to pursuing music, I am a quilter, baker, bookkeeper, and chronicler of my backyard flock of chickens, but most importantly, a wife, mom, and grandmother.

 Playing music with friends has always been a big part of my musical experience.
 The following is a listing of some of the more important associations over the years.
 (See the links page for specific web sites.)

 Lise Uyanik and The Mobile City Band: The first time that I played music with Charlie Ebel (guitarist) was at a wedding in 1974.
 Charlie and I had both gone to Duke but did not really know each other.
 We played in the stall of an old cow barn because it was raining.
 I believe we played and sang Country Road by John Denver or James Taylor’s Sweet Baby James.
 It was fun and our voices and playing styles were compatible so we continued getting together and began to play out.
 When Charlie fell in love with Lise Uyanik we became a trio.
 To add my voice to Lise’s soulful and sultry one was and still is one of my great joys.